Research: Epiphone serial numbers and production estimates (1931–1956)

 The amps' SN systems are less straightforward than those used for stringed instruments.
 We observe that in some periods certain SN ranges appear to have been reserved for certain models – with ascending numbers, however not always applied in strictly chronological order.
 Therefore, our dating of amps is mainly based on features (e.g. EIA date codes of electronic components).
 9

-Furthermore, we are not certain whether Epiphone's amplifiers manufactured in the 1936–1942 period (partly) shared the SN system with the electric stringed instruments (see chapter 6).
-Also, for certain periods it seems rather unlikely that all numbers in the respective SN ranges were actually assigned to manufactured units – making it unfeasible to calculate production figures by interpolation or extrapolation methods.
+We assume that Epiphone's amplifiers manufactured in the 1936–1942 period (partly) shared the SN system with their electric stringed instruments (see chapter 6).
+Furthermore, for certain periods it seems rather unlikely that all numbers in the respective SN ranges were actually assigned to manufactured units – making it unfeasible to calculate production figures by interpolation or extrapolation methods.

 General note: Our estimated SN dating and production figures are approximations that are subject to correction as new evidence material surfaces.